RiisDev/RadiantConnect/docs/docs/TCP & XMPP/XMPP MITM Guide.md

-# XMPP Setup Guide
+# XMPP MITM Setup Guide

 !! danger
-    The socket does not have any datatypes built in, it returns the xmp data that valorant intended you must parse by yourself!
+	The socket does not have any datatypes built in, it returns the xmpp data that valorant intended you must parse by yourself!
 !! danger
 	This setup uses MITM (Man In The Middle) all riot services will need to be closed before running, if your software closes before riot your chat services will be offline until you restart your Riot Clients

 ## Step 1: Initialize RadiantConnect